 For a more in-depth explanation on how umbrella companies work, please visit our How Does it Work page.

 To put it simply, umbrella companies pay contractors and freelancers in a very similar way to full time employees (PAYE).
 This means that if you approach 10 compliant umbrella companies for a take home pay calculation, they should all offer you pretty much the same amount.
 The only thing that varies amongst umbrella companies is the margin they charge to run your payroll and to cover the administrative costs.
 Typically, expect to pay between £20 and £25 per week for your payroll.

-Churchill Knight Umbrella is more than just an umbrella company.
+Umbrella Company UK is more than just an umbrella company.
 We make it our priority to ensure everyone who uses our service receives a reliable and efficient payroll service whilst being able to take advantage of some of the little extras we include at no extra cost.

 When you register with us, you’ll be able to benefit from our very competitive margin, as well as free £25 million insurance cover, Employee Benefits (Sick Pay, Holiday Pay, etc.), Same Day Faster Payments, and more!

 Please contact us using the form on this page or give our friendly team a call on 01707 669023.
 If you are already using an umbrella company, switching to us is really straightforward.